OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 		- type : Person
 		- id:  **bob

-- In this case several agents participates to the data acquisition:
+- In this case several agents participates in the data acquisition:
 	- The two human operator
 	- The thermometer

 > **Notes**

-How to represent the difference between a device used by an operator, and a device which acquire a mesure ?
+How to represent the difference between a device used by an operator, and a device which acquire a measure ?
 - The provenance activity is different :
 - Provenance agent ?